parimallpradhan/Kubernetes-container-orchestration/README.md

 ---

-#What is a Kubernetes Cluster?
+# 10 .What is a Kubernetes Cluster?

 A cluster is a collection of machines/nodes managed by Kubernetes.